mathmoi/oxide9/README.md

 1. Copy the binary from `target/release/oxide9` to your desired location
 2. Make sure to also copy the [oxide9.toml](assets/config/oxide9.toml) configuration file to the same directory as the binary

+## Change log

+The change log can be found in the [CHANGELOG.md](CHANGELOG.md) file.

+### Versionning

+Oxide9 version number use the following format: [MAJOR].[MINOR].[PATCH] (example: 1.2.3).

+- MAJOR is incremented for each releases intended for end-users.
+For this reasons users will generally used version in the format vX.0 where 'X' is the Releases number.
+- MINOR is incremented each time a new features is implemented, an existing features is improved or removed.
+Version where the MINOR value is not '0' are considered development version and should not be used by end-users.
+- PATCH is optional.
+It is present and incremented when changes are made without significantly modifying the features of the engine.

 ## License